blahcat/blahcat.github.io/content/2021-01-10-browsing_registry_kernel_mode.md

     Name             : HARDWARE
 ```

-Or the clicky-friendly version 😀
+Or the click-friendly version 😀

 ![registryexplorer](/assets/images/0a76e279-63a2-4643-8f1f-bd3c877323d8.png){:width="750px"}